 A general discussion of the proposed budget is included in the budget document.
-The budget message explains major budget issues, describes the financial experience during the past period and presents recommendations regarding the financial policy during the coming period.
+The budget message explains major budget issues, describes the financial experience over the past period, and presents recommendations on financial policy for the coming period.

 Cash Basis Accounting